idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [HTTRack/WebHTTRack](https://www.httrack.com/)

 A free (GPL, libre/free software) and easy-to-use offline browser utility allowing you to copy a World Wide Web site from the Internet to a local directory, building recursively all directories, getting HTML, images, and other files from the server to your computer.
-HTTrack arranges the original site's relative link-structure.
-Simply open a page of the "mirrored" website in your browser, and you can browse the site from link to link, as if you were viewing it online.
+HTTrack arranges the original site’s relative link-structure.
+Simply open a page of the “mirrored” website in your browser, and you can browse the site from link to link as if you were viewing it online.
 Useful for some website translation scenarios.

 [Translate Toolkit](http://toolkit.translatehouse.org/)

-A toolkit with various terminal utilities for localization engineers, offering format conversions and quality assurance tasks.
+A toolkit with various terminal utilities for localization engineers, offering format conversions, and quality assurance tasks.

 [TMXValidator](https://www.maxprograms.com/products/tmxvalidator.html)

-Check the validity of your TMX documents in any platform.
+Check the validity of your TMX documents on any platform.

 [XLIFFCHecker](https://www.maxprograms.com/products/xliffchecker.html)